 Where to stay

-We spent a wonderful night at Hotel Benelux, which is perfectly located between the markets and Aachen train station.
-It was super convenient to hop off the train, walk to the hotel to drop our bags, and head straight to the markets.
-I loved being a five minute walk from the cathedral, especially when a rain shower forced us to retreat early.
+Bensons Hotel is perfectly located between the markets and Aachen train station.
+It’s super convenient to hop off the train, walk to the hotel to drop your bags, and head straight to the markets.
+Being a 10 minute walk from the cathedral is a nice bonus, especially if a rain shower forces you to retreat early.